 As societies around the world become more affluent, health problems arising from malnutrition and hunger are being joined by a new problem – rising obesity rates.
-In the case of South Africa, a recent World Health Organization survey found that 41% of females and 21% of males are obese.
-The rising rates of obesity are related to increases in obesity-related disease and health care costs.
-This is particularly true amongst the rising population of skilled office workers, whose sedentary jobs offer little opportunity for physical activity throughout the workweek.
+In South Africa, a recent World Health Organization survey found that 41% of women and 21% of men are obese.
+As obesity rates rise, so do obesity-related diseases and health care costs.
+Solutions can be hard to find: There are also more skilled office workers than ever before, whose sedentary jobs offer little opportunity for physical activity throughout the workweek.

-The intervention was tested through a six-week pilot, and we gauged the effectiveness of our challenge in aiding in weight loss and physical fitness by taking opt-in participants’ pre and post biometric assessments.
-We found that the pilot did appear to effectively help participants lose weight, as well as lead to other improvements in standard makers of health such as BMI, cholesterol level, and blood pressure, as measured through comparison of pre- and post-challenge biometric assessments of participants.
+We measured the impact of the six-week pilot on weight loss and physical fitness by taking participants’ biometric assessments before and after the pilot period.
+The pilot effectively helped participants lose weight, and led to other improvements in standard markers of health such as BMI, cholesterol level, and blood pressure.
 While the sample for this pilot was small, and contained no true control group, the results are suggestive of positive effects.
-The success of the six-week pilot program led the Department of the Premier (DOTP) within the WCG to instigate a second Walk4Health program that would run over the entire course of the year.
+The success of the six-week pilot program led the Department of the Premier (DOTP) within the WCG to instigate a second Walk4Health program that ran over the entire year.

-The South Africa Walk4Health pilot offered preliminary evidence that the application of behavioral science can be a powerful remedy to everyday social problems.
-In a busy modern workplace where employees have little time or cognitive bandwidth to think about their health, the impact of small tweaks that nudge them to engage in healthy behaviors without requiring a lot of attention is real and measurable.
-The potential for targeting the obesity epidemic and resulting diseases through workplace-based wellness is significant and should be explored further.
+South Africa’s Walk4Health pilot offered preliminary evidence that the application of behavioral science can be a powerful remedy to everyday health challenges.
+In a busy, modern workplace where employees have little time or cognitive bandwidth to think about their health, the impact of small tweaks that nudge them to engage in healthy behaviors without requiring a lot of attention is real and measurable.
+We believe evidence-based workplace wellness programs should be one of many strategies for fighting rising rates of obesity and resulting diseases around the world.